atlassistant/pytlas/README.rst

 .. |liberapay| image:: https://liberapay.com/assets/widgets/donate.svg
     :target: https://liberapay.com/atlassistant/donate

-If you want to donate to help me find more time to work on **pytlas** and similar projects, you can support me on liberapay |liberapay|, thanks ❤️!
+If you want to donate to help us find more time to work on **pytlas** and similar projects, you can support us on liberapay |liberapay|, thanks ❤️!